AnnaCzerwinski/Dissertation_ALCzerwinski/README.md

 # Dissertation_ALCzerwinski
-This repository contains the electronic supplement to Chapter 2 of my dissertation entitled "The pel gene cluster is an important downstream target of c-di-GMP in host-specialised Pseudomonas lurida".
+This repository contains the electronic supplement to Chapter 2 of my dissertation entitled "The role of c-di-GMP in symbiotic *Pseudomonas* - *C. elegans* associations".

+## Description of files
+Within this repository are the data and associated analysis scripts used to generate the figures in Chapter 2 of my thesis, as well as supplementary tables.
+The subdirectories are organized according to the corresponding figures in Chapter 2.